SAP-archive/docs/concepts/nlp_lexic/expression.md

 Please format the CSV file as follows:
 ~~~
-expression;language
+"expression","language"
-I want to travel to NYC.;en
+"I want to travel to NYC","en"
-Let's travel to New York!;en
+"Let's travel to New York!","en"
 ~~~

 <br>